thegworld/gtx-browser/docs/linux/suid_sandbox.md

 See https://bugs.chromium.org/p/chromium/issues/detail?id=598454
 This page is mostly out-of-date.*

-With [r20110](https://crrev.com/20110), Chromium on Linux can now sandbox its renderers using a `SUID` helper binary.
+With [r20110](https://crrev.com/20110), GTx Browser on Linux can now sandbox its renderers using a `SUID` helper binary.
 This is one of [our layer-1 sandboxing solutions](sandboxing.md).